FabianGentner/blockip/documentation/source/endpoints-whitelist.rst

         A comment describing the reason the address should no longer be whitelisted.
 Required.

     :status 401: If the user is not logged in.
-    :status 403: If the user lacks the role `apps/blockip/unwhitelister`, or `apps/blockip/network-unwhitelister` if the request was to remove a block of IP addresses from the whitelist.
+    :status 403: If the user lacks the role *unwhitelister*, or *network-unwhitelister* if the request was to remove a block of IP addresses from the whitelist.
     :status 400: If the IP address is malformed or the comment is missing.
     :status 200: If the IP address has been successfully removed from the whitelist or wasn't actually on the